How to Perform a Needs Assessment for Your Nonprofit

 Having different perspectives of the same problem might reveal new challenges (and solutions!) to you.
 Having the direct quotes from the community is also precious social proof that you can present to your donors, funders, or even to display on your website.

 If you are looking for concrete data about your population, the census is a great place to start.
-It provide you with the basic demographic and population information that can help support your primary data collection techniques.
+It provides you with the basic demographic and population information that can help support your primary data collection techniques.

 If you are looking for more specific information, don’t hesitate to dive into federal and state department information, as well as municipal and regional planning agencies that publish estimations for growth.